Last modified November 5, 2024 by Shelly Wolfe

 buttonName

-The name of the button used to dismiss the campaign in a multi-page campaign.
+The name of the button used to dismiss the campaign or navigate between pages in a multi-page campaign.

 pageName

-The name of the page the action occurred on.
+The name of the in-app message page where the action occurred.

 to

-The ID of the page the user navigated to from the current page.
+The ID of the page the user navigated to from the current page (used in navigation events).

 Example event